FormidableLabs/react-native-app-auth/docs/docs/introduction.md

 // etc...
 ```

-2. `AppDelegate.swift` should implement the `RNAppAuthorizationFlowManager` protocol and have a handler for url deep linking.
+2. `AppDelegate.swift` should implement the `RNAppAuthAuthorizationFlowManager` protocol and have a handler for url deep linking.
 The result should look something like this:

 ```swift
 @UIApplicationMain